-The program is being jointly implemented with five co-operatives of coffee and cocoa growers.
-They are involved on a daily basis in the planning and execution of project activities providing both financial and technical support.
+The program is implemented jointly with five cooperatives of coffee and cocoa producers.
+They are involved on a daily basis in defining and implementing project activities, providing both technical and financial support.

-Immersion in the Agroforestry Coffee and Cocoa Program in Peruvian Amazonia
+Immersion in the Agroforestry Coffee and Cocoa Project in Peruvian Amazonia

-Discover in pictures the Agroforestry Coffee and Cocoa Programme in Peruvian Amazonia
+Discover in pictures the Agroforestry Coffee and Cocoa Project in Peruvian Amazonia

 Click on the interactive map for a more detailed view of the project’s land plots